 - Hospital costs after you pay a certain amount, called the "deductible"

-- Short stays in a nursing home for certain kinds of illnesses
+- Short stays in a nursing home to get care for a hospital-related medical condition

 - Hospice care in the last 6 months of life

 - Part of the costs for doctor's services, outpatient care, and other medical services that Part A does not cover

 - Some preventive services, such as flu shots and diabetes screening

 Medicare Part D: